-Carolyn is an award winning journalist who has spent more than a decade covering some of the biggest stories in the GTA and across Canada.
-Carolyn began her journalism career hosting Toronto Living on Roger’s Television.
+Carolyn MacKenzie is an award winning journalist who has spent more than 15 years covering the biggest stories in the GTA and across Canada.

-Carolyn earned a Journalism Honours Degree from Carleton University and was born and raised in the GTA.
-She now lives in Toronto with her husband, a Toronto firefighter, with their two children.
+Carolyn earned an Honours Degree in journalism from Carleton University and lives in Toronto with her husband, a Toronto firefighter and their two children.